mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

 Reset the given role's permissions to the default settings and overwrite custom settings.
-Available in Mattermost Professional and Mattermost Enterprise.
+Available in Mattermost Enterprise Edition E10 and E20.

 **Format**